hkizilhan/LeafletApp/README.md

-# Leaflet Sample Application with Angular.js 17
+# Leaflet Sample Application with Angular 17

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.